jcwhuang/cs224w-project/README.md

 **Results:** Our linear regression model exceeded our baseline (average past passing network) by 25.27%

-**To duplicate or results or run experiments of your own with our linear predictor:**
+**To duplicate our results or run experiments of your own with our linear predictor:**

 Linear predictor with entire model sharing one set of weights
 ```
 $ cd predicted